Welcome to the official website for Missouri Leadership Seminar!

 Some testimonials from over the years:

 “I wanted to let you know that our daughter left that seminar with such enthusiasm and positivism, and I can’t thank Missouri Leadership enough.
 Sometimes kids need just a little motivation and confidence to know that they can make a difference.
 Our daughter struggles with that confidence daily, but I truly believe after this seminar, she feels she can conquer the world.
-She has made some friends that will hopefully last a lifetime.” – Parent, 2013 Seminar
+She has made some friends that will hopefully last a lifetime.” -Parent of 2013 Ambassador

 What happens at MLS?